 You don’t need to calculate percentages manually.
 Excel, Google Sheets, and tools like Master Metrics do this automatically when generating the chart.

-Sample data for an agency report
+Example data for an agency report

 | Channel | Monthly investment (USD) |